BNLIF/drop/docs/rq_variables.md

 t = f['event'] # event is a tree name
 b1 = t['pulse_area_sum_pe'].array(library='np') # pulse_area_sum_pe is a branch name
 ```
-you're loading the entire column named `pulse_area_sum_pe` of that gaint table.
+you're loading the entire column named `pulse_area_sum_pe` of that giant table.
 So the length of `b1` is the number of entries of the table.
 Suppose you load another branch like:
 ```python
 b2 = t['event_ttt'].array(library='np') # event_ttt is a branch name
 ```